Spare the Air Alert in effect through Wednesday

-SAN FRANCISCO (KGO) --A Spare the Air Alert and health advisory are in effect through Wednesday, October 11.
+SAN FRANCISCO (KGO) --A Spare the Air Alert is in effect through Wednesday for the Bay Area.

 What are Spare the Air days?